vgribov/cv/generic.md

 ## Summary ##

 An experienced C/C++ developer with a pragmatic and minimalistic approach.
 I started writing my first C programs and discover the Linux Kernel in middle school.
 Now I have a fundamental computer science education and more than 12-year experience in fields from machine control systems to networking and automotive.
-I am not afraid of difficulties and know how to solve problems right.
+My passion is to make things better.

 An overview of my career includes these highlights: